Salvation Army assistance programs Bakersfield and Kern County

 The Bakersfield Salvation Army can provide utility and energy bill assistance from the R.E.A.C.H. program.
 This was created provide financial support and guidance to those residents who are behind in their utility payments, provided the applicant meets conditions of the California R.E.A.C.H. program.
 Call 661-837-4243.
 There are other low income energy bill assistance programs, payment plans, and disconnection prevention services too.
 Find low income utility bill help or payment plans in California.

 Emergency food assistance is distributed from a pantry.
 It can distribute a wide range of meals and food boxes to needy individuals and families, and really anyone who is struggling to put a meal on the table for their family.
 For this program walk in appointments to provide emergency food, ingredients for hot meals and groceries are accepted.
 The Kern County Salvation Army also has referrals to other sites, and find more details on free food distribution centers.

 Emergency and disasters can be dealt with.
 The Salvation Army Emergency Disaster Response team can help with emergency response scenarios, and provide food, meals, water and more when this occurs.
 So it can be a fire, flood, or earthquake, and the response team can help in those situations.

 Sally’s Place is a senior citizen feeding program which provides a nutritional hot meal to the elderly and senior citizens twice a month.
 Included in this hot meal is a bag of groceries which are distributed at the end of the meal.
 Other social services and activities can be provided to Bakersfield area seniors as part of Sally’s Place.

-Financial and other assistance offered may include the following.
+Financial and other free material assistance offered may include the following.
 This will vary based on funding and the Kern County Salvation Army center.

 - Baby items – Includes clothing, formula and baby food, and diapers.
 Most of this aid depends on donations from the community.